asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 # :bell: Overview
-This respository takes a stock of existing datasets at the regional level for European countries.
+This respository takes a stock of COVID-19 datasets for European countries at the regional (NUTS3 or NUTS2) level.
 This repository is updated once a week.

 For queries please e-mail at asjadnaqvi@gmail.com or naqvi@iiasa.ac.at.